Davej66/moving-forward/README.md

 ## Unresolved Issues
 - Items can be increased beyond the 99 limit in the shopping bag, this would have to additional code before going live.
 - When Donations are purchased and the total shopping bag is less then £50 a delivery is added, this too would require further coding before going live.
+- When DEBUG is set to False media fails to load - media remains from cached from a previous True.
+Further investigation and coding is required to resolve this.

 # **Deployment**